nickisnoble/shed/README.md

 etc.

-`$ shed config -L --foo` - Sets value locally to the project, instead of global default
+`$ shed config -L --baz` - Sets value locally to the project, instead of global default

 ### Package command
 This packages up the project.
 Possibly configured by a `shed.json` file.